 2) Make sure your employees are paid for all hours worked.

 It is against the law to clock your non-exempt employees out while they are still working.
-Period.
+And preventing employees from clocking in early can create legal problems for your business, as well.

 That said, there was quite a bit of confusion in the halls of CEDR when at least one timekeeping service began advertising their platform’s ability to automatically clock employees out for lunch and other mandatory breaks.

-Rather than illegally clocking your employees out while they are still performing the functions of their jobs, your timekeeping system should instead be set up to notify you if employees clock in too early, clock out late, or fail to clock out for mandatory breaks.
+Rather than illegally clocking your employees out while they are still performing the functions of their jobs, your timekeeping system should notify you if employees clock in too early, clock out late, or fail to clock out for mandatory breaks.
 Those notifications will not negate your responsibility to pay your employees for the time they spend working, but they can help you address employee clocking issues as they arise without putting your practice at risk of a DOL audit.

 3) Account for the state in which you practice.